Trade Agreements Act (TAA) Compliance: What It Is, Country List, Importance

 If you want to do business with the U.S. federal government, understanding TAA compliance is a must.
 Trade Agreements Act (TAA) ensures that the products and services sold to federal agencies come from the U.S. or trusted trade partners.

-For manufacturers, resellers, and federal contractors, meeting TAA requirements is often the first step toward securing lucrative government deals.
 This is especially true for companies aiming to get listed on a GSA Schedule (Multiple Award Schedule, or MAS), where TAA compliance is one of the most critical prerequisites.

 This comprehensive guide breaks down what TAA compliance means, why it matters, and how to ensure your business meets all requirements.